Here’s a dog that in our looks just like an adorable little old man with a fluffy beard and the cutest (albeit a bit “unkept”) eyebrows.

 Living Space

-Your schnauzer may bark while you’re away, which could upset your neighbors if you have thing walls.
+A schnauzer is an excellent dog for just about any home.
+Living in an apartment is okay as long as it gets a walk.
+Miniature schnauzers, just because they’re smaller, are more adept at apartment living.
+Of course, your schnauzer may bark while you’re away, which could upset your neighbors if you have thin walls.
 You may consider a muzzle while you’re gone.
 But…we don’t recommend this for more than a few hours.

-Thanks to organizations like the American Kennel Club, any legitimate breeder will have to follow a set of standards for breeding a standard or miniature schnauzer.
-These breeders are recognized by the AKC.
-If you are considering a breeder, ask to see their certification to assure it’s a reputable breeder.
+Thanks to organizations like the American Kennel Club, any legitimate breeder must follow a set of standards for breeding a standard or miniature schnauzer.
+The AKC recognizes these breeders.
+If you are considering a breeder, ask for their certification to ensure it’s a reputable breeder.

 When you do this…

 You’re most likely going to get a schnauzer free from genetic problems.
-However, if you don’t, your dog could have some health problems.
+However, your dog could have some health problems if you don’t.
 The most common being:

 - Hip dysplasia,